raspberrypilearning/target-practice/en/step_3.md

 Set the fill colour to `outer` (blue).

-Draw an ellipse with coordinates for its centre and a width.
-The width is also used for the height to create a circle.
+Draw a circle with x and y coordinates for its centre and a width.

 ![A brown triangle and blue circle on grass and against a sky.
 The circle is labelled with the coordinates x=200, y=200 as the centre and circle width of 170.](images/circle-coords.png){:width="400px"}